Andre Agassi: Professional career

-1986–1993: Breakthrough and the first major title
+1986–1989: World number 3 as a teenager

 Agassi turned professional at the age of 16 and competed in his first tournament at La Quinta, California.
 He won his first match against John Austin, but then lost his second match to Mats Wilander.
 By the end of 1986, Agassi was ranked No. 91.
 He won his first top-level singles title in 1987 at the Sul American Open in Itaparica and ended the year ranked No. 25.

+In addition to not playing the Australian Open (which later became his best Grand Slam event) for the first eight years of his career, Agassi chose not to play at Wimbledon from 1988 to 1990 (although he first played there in 1987, only to lose in the first round to Henri Leconte) and publicly stated that he did not wish to play there because of the event's traditionalism, particularly its "predominantly white" dress code to which players at the event are required to conform.

-He won six additional tournaments in 1988 (Memphis, U.S. Men's Clay Court Championships, Forest Hills WCT, Stuttgart Outdoor, Volvo International and Livingston Open), and, by December of that year, he had surpassed US$1 million in career prize money after playing in just 43 tournaments—the fastest anyone in history had reached that level.
+Strong performances on the tour meant that Agassi was quickly tipped as a future Grand Slam champion.
+Agassi reached the 1988 French Open semi finals before losing to Mats Wilander.
+"I've learned I have to do a lot about my serve and groundstrokes.
+But next year I'll be playing better than this year and better the year after that" said Agassi afterwards.
+At the US Open, Agassi lost in four sets to Ivan Lendl.
+"The power and steadiness of Lendl's strokes were too much for the 18-year-old Agassi to overcome".
+He won six tournaments in 1988 (Memphis, U.S. Men's Clay Court Championships, Forest Hills WCT, Stuttgart Outdoor, Volvo International and Livingston Open), and, by December of that year, he had surpassed US$1 million in career prize money after playing in just 43 tournaments—the fastest anyone in history had reached that level.
 During 1988, he also set the open-era record for most consecutive victories by a male teenager (a record that stood for 17 years until Rafael Nadal broke it in 2005).
 His year-end ranking was No. 3, behind second-ranked Ivan Lendl and top-ranked Mats Wilander.
 Both the Association of Tennis Professionals and Tennis magazine named Agassi the Most Improved Player of the Year for 1988.

-In addition to not playing the Australian Open (which later became his best Grand Slam event) for the first eight years of his career, Agassi chose not to play at Wimbledon from 1988 through 1990 (although he first played there in 1987, only to lose in the first round to Henri Leconte) and publicly stated that he did not wish to play there because of the event's traditionalism, particularly its "predominantly white" dress code to which players at the event are required to conform.
+At the 1989 French Open, Agassi lost in four sets in the third round to Bollettierri stable-mate Jim Courier, who "beat Agassi at his own game".
+At the US Open, Agassi won a five set match for the first time when he beat veteran Jimmy Connors in the quarter finals, with the crowd "firmly against him, even applauding his double faults".
+He lost to Lendl in four sets in the semi finals.
+He ended the year ranked 7.